 Screenings followed National Comprehensive Cancer Network (NCCN) guidelines and best practices.
 Anyone with an abnormal result was provided follow-up treatment.

-GHS also hosted a series of colon cancer lunch-and-learn’s in March.
-Eighty-eight people attended the free seminars, which were led by Cedrek McFadden, MD, GHS colon & rectal surgeon, and covered the prevention, detection and treatment of colon cancer.
+Prisma Health also hosted a series of colon cancer lunch-and-learns in March.
+Eighty-eight people attended the free seminars, which were led by Cedrek McFadden, MD, Prisma Health colon & rectal surgeon, and covered the prevention, detection and treatment of colon cancer.

 Prisma Health offers a full line of home health services for homebound adults living in Greenville and Pickens counties.
 Services include skilled nursing care, therapy services, personal care services and medical social services.